 Using your own custom icons requires a few manual steps that could not be carried out by VBA alone.
 With My First Add-in you will only be allowed to use Microsoft's library of icons (in which there are hundreds to choose from).
 However, if you purchase the Developer Pack, I do show you how to load your own icons into your add-in's Ribbon.

 [Q] Why Can't I Simply Just Buy the Pioneer Pack and make 5 copies?

-Each add-in has to use a unique Ribbon ID within it's code.
+Each add-in has to use a unique IDs within it's XML code.
 So simply copying an add-in will maintain that same unique Ribbon ID.
-The Hero Pack contains 5 My First Add-in templates that have their own individual Ribbon IDs, allowing you to run them all at the same time within your Office Application.
-With the Developer Pack I show you have to create new IDs so you don't risk sharing a Ribbon ID with another persons add-in.
+The Hero Pack contains 5 My First Add-in templates that have their own individual IDs, allowing you to run them all at the same time within your Office Application.
+With the Developer Pack I show you have to create new IDs so you don't risk sharing IDs with another person's add-in.